dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 ```
 Here's a brief rundown of what each of these imported items does:

--   `$query`: is an annotation enabling us to retrieve information from our canister.
+-   `$query`: An annotation enabling us to retrieve information from our canister.
--   `$update`:is an annotation facilitating updates to our canister.
+-   `$update`: An annotation facilitating updates to our canister.
 -   `Record`: Type used for creating a record data structure.
 -   `StableBTreeMap`: Type used for creating a map data structure.
 -   `Vec`: Type used for creating a vector data structure.